steve-taylor/react-babel-stage-2/PITCHME.md

 Cons:

-* You might forget to declare event handlers as lambda functions <!-- .element: class="fragment" -->
+* You might forget to declare event handlers as lambda functions

 ---